Papers

 Implications and Future Directions

-This research has significant implications for the deployment of language models in edge computing environments, such as mobile devices and IoT systems, where energy efficiency and low latency are paramount.
+This research has significant implications for the deployment of LLMs in edge computing environments, such as mobile devices and IoT systems, where energy efficiency and low latency are paramount.
 The introduction of a dual-decoder architecture that leverages memory tokens and a multi-stage training regimen poses a compelling solution for handling long contexts without sacrificing performance.

 Future developments might include extending the Dolphin architecture to other modalities or specialized domains, enhancing its application scope.
 Further optimizations could involve refining the memory token mechanism or improving the projector to handle even more extensive contexts or diverse data types seamlessly.